 This applies to all other forms of media as well.

-Youtube channels about chocolate recipes can lead to your own brand of baking chocolate.
-Email newsletters about wellness can lead to your own brand of personal care products.
-Podcasts about nutrition can lead to your healthy pizza brand.
-TikToks about fashion can lead to your fashion brand.
+Youtube channels about home decor can lead to you starting your own candle business.
+Email newsletters about wellness can lead to your own brand of personal care products or even starting your own makeup line.
+Podcasts about nutrition can lead to starting your supplement company.
+TikToks about fashion can lead to starting your own streetwear brand.
+Unboxing videos can lead to starting your own subscription box.

 Why Content-Driven Commerce Works